llm-workflow-engine/llm-workflow-engine/README.md

  - Add completions for many more commands
  - Show/set system message (initial context message for all conversations)
  - System message aliases
  - Template management system.
-See below for details
+See below for details (alpha, subject to change)
  - Set 'markdown' filetype for editor invocations (supports syntax highlighting)
  - Add built template variables, see below for details